Introduction

 root@my-vm-name:~# mount -t ext4 /dev/mapper/storage1 /storage1

-5. Verify the available space (which can be slightly different with the
+5. Verify the available space (which can be slightly different from the

 value given to the **openstack volume create**):